Chapter 4: Procedures, Functions, and Control Flow

 If the procedure in question uses SQLite, or calls something that uses SQLite, then it might fail.

-If that happens the result code will propagate just like it would have with a the usual call
+If that happens the result code will propagate just like it would have with the usual call

 form.